How to give design feedback that actually gets actioned

 4. One comment, one issue

 Bundling five problems into one paragraph guarantees three get missed.
 Split them so each can be tracked, assigned and resolved on its own.
+When every pin is already a separate issue with its own status and owner, this happens by default instead of by willpower.

 5. Separate blockers from nits

 Tag the difference.
 A typo and a broken checkout flow should never have the same weight, or your reviewer will either over-react to the typo or under-react to the checkout.
+Priorities — Low, Medium, High, Urgent — do this explicitly, and on Pro, AI triage even suggests one for you to confirm.

 6. Make it resolvable

 The best feedback has a clear “done” state.
 “Tighten the spacing to 8px” can be closed.
 “Make it feel more premium” can’t — so pair the vibe with something concrete.
+A status lifecycle (To do → In progress → In review → Done) only works when each item can actually reach Done.

 7. Keep the thread where the work is